Financial Economics

 Abstract

-Considering the impact of global variables on stock market industries, this study examines the effect of geopolitical risk fluctuations on the volatility of the petroleum products, chemical products, metal ores, and basic metals sectors in the Tehran Stock Exchange using two methods: Quantile-on-Quantile ...
+Considering the impact of global variables on stock market industries, the present study relied on the Quantile-on-Quantile Connectedness (QQC) and Structural Vector Autoregression (SVAR) to examine the impact of geopolitical risk fluctuations on the volatility of the petroleum products, chemical products, ...

 Read More